-Subscribed capital 31 Dec 2022 31 Dec 2021 31 Dec 2022 31 Dec 2021
+Subscribed capital 31 Dec 2022 31 Doc 2021 31 Dec 2022 31 Dec 2021

+Subscribed capital

 Number of Number of Carrying Carrying

 shares shares amount amount

 in '000 in '000 € million € million

 Shares 676,220 676,220 1,731 1,731

-Pursuant to the resolution passed by the General Meeting on 28 April 2021, the Executive Board is authorised, subject to Supervisory Board approval, to increase the company's capital stock by up to €346,224,663.04 - equivalent to approximately 20% of the current capital stock - until 27 April 2026 through the issue of up to 135,244,009 bearer shares in return for contributions in cash and / or in kind (approved capital).
+Pursuant to the resolution passed by the General Meeting on 28 April 2021, the Executive Board is authorised, subject to Supervisory Board approval, to increase the company's capital stock by up to €346,224,663.04 - equivalent to approximately 20% of the current capital stock - until 27 April 2026 through the issue of up to 135,244,009 bearer shares in return for contributions in cash and/or in kind (approved capital).
 In certain cases, with the approval of the Supervisory Board, the subscription rights of shareholders can be excluded.

 On 28 April 2021, the General Meeting also decided on a conditional increase of the company's capital stock by up to €173,112,330.24, divided into up to 67,622,004 bearer shares.
 This conditional capital increase serves the purpose of granting shares to the holders or creditors of convertible and/or option bonds.
-It shall only be implemented by 27 April 2026 to the extent that the holders or creditors of convertible and/or option bonds.
-It shall only be implemented by 27 April 2026 to the extent that the holders or creditors of convertible and/or option bonds issued on the basis of the resolution passed by the Annual General Meeting on 28 April 2021 by the company or a company affiliated with the company within the meaning of Sections 15 et seqq. of the German Stock Corporation Act, in which the company has a direct or indirect stake of at least 90%, exercise conversion / option rights, fulfil conversion / option obligations, or shares are tendered and no other forms of fulfilment are used.
+It shall only be implemented by 27 April 2026 to the extent that the holders or creditors of convertible and/or option bonds issued on the basis of the resolution passed by the Annual General Meeting on 28 April 2021 by the company or a company affiliated with the company within the meaning of Sections 15 et seqq. of the German Stock Corporation Act, in which the company has a direct or indirect stake of at least 90%, exercise conversion/option rights, fulfil conversion/option obligations, or shares are tendered and no other forms of fulfilment are used.
 The Executive Board is authorised, subject to Supervisory Board approval, to determine further details of implementing conditional capital increases.